MattYoon/mattyoon.github.io/index.md

 ## About Me

 Hello!
-I am an incoming MS & PhD integrated student at KAIST [Language and Knowledge Lab](https://lklab.kaist.ac.kr/).
+I am an MS & PhD integrated student at KAIST [Language and Knowledge Lab](https://lklab.kaist.ac.kr/).
 Currently, I am interested in second language adaptation of language models.
 More specifically, I want to convert strong language models such as LLaMa to low-resource languages.

 ## Research Interests